Meet the Board

 Kate Russell, Director

 Kate Russell has a 30-year history in the not-for-profit sector, working in various fundraising and marketing positions before spending 15 years as a CEO of two of New Zealand’s most respected charities.
-Awarded the Officer of New Zealand of Merit in 2018 for services to governance and health, Kate has spent the past five years working as the Programmes and Partnerships Manager for the Parks unit of the Christchurch City Council.
-Chair of the NZ Parks Leaders Forum, Kate is focused on partnerships between territorial authorities and the community for the development of the country’s greenspaces.
+Awarded the Officer of New Zealand of Merit in 2018 for services to governance and health, Kate spent five years working as the Programmes and Partnerships Manager for the Parks unit of the Christchurch City Council.
+In February 2023, Kate became the Executive Director Hagar NZ.
+Hagar is an international federation working to end human trafficking, slavery and domestic violence in South East Asia, the Pacific and Afghanistan.
+Kate leads a small team of dedicated staff here in New Zealand to raise the funds needed to execute this mission.

 Chris Russell, Director